andredesousa/angular-jest-playwright/README.md

 Unit tests are responsible for testing of individual methods or classes by supplying input and making sure the output is as expected.

-Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/).
+Use `npm run test` to execute the unit tests via [Jest](https://jestjs.io/).
-Run `npm run test:watch` to keep executing unit tests in real time while watching for file changes in the background.
+Use `npm run test:watch` to keep executing unit tests in real time while watching for file changes in the background.

 You can see the HTML coverage report opening the [index.html](build/coverage/lcov-report/index.html) file in your web browser.
 Code coverage measures and reports the number of executed code lines covered by automated tests.